Helicopter pilots share O.J. Simpson chase -- and gender reassignment

 - The former rivals connected after one transitioned from male to female

+CNN Special Report "After O.J.: The Fuhrman Tapes Revealed," airing Friday at 11 p.m.
+ET, uncovers never-before-heard excerpts from the tapes that rocked the "trial of the century."

 Los Angeles (CNN)Two fiercely competitive helicopter pilots who battled to bring the world the first pictures of the O.J.
-Simpson car chase now find themselves on the same side of much different battle.
+Simpson car chase now find themselves on the same side of a much different battle.

 They are fighting stereotypes after transitioning to women.